i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-core/README.md

 npx.

 In general the binary does a couple of things.
-1. It gathers all flamingo-carotene modules used in your project.
+1. It gathers all Flamingo Carotene modules used in your project.
-2. It executes commands to which all the previously registered flamingo-carotene modules can apply handlers to.
+2. It executes commands to which all the previously registered Flamingo Carotene modules can apply handlers to.

-### Gathering flamingo-carotene modules
+### Gathering Flamingo Carotene modules
-To gather the modules, the binary runs trough your dependencies to find the flamingo-carotene ones and registers all modules that have a `caroteneModule.js`.
-Additional to that, you can place a `carotene-module.js` file in your project root to apply project logic, just like in any other module you are using.
+To gather the modules, the binary runs trough your dependencies to find the Flamingo Carotene ones and registers all modules that have a `flamingo-carotene-module.js`.
+Additional to that, you can place a `flamingo-carotene-module.js` file in your project root to apply project logic, just like in any other module you are using.

 ### Execute Commands
 When executing commands, the binary gathers all handlers from the registered modules, get those for the specified